 - Newark International Airport, John F. Kennedy International Airport, and LaGuardia International Airport are all less than 25 miles from the Jersey City metro area.

-WalletHub ranks Jersey City among the top 100 best markets for buying real estate based on 24 key criteria such as strength of the economy, job growth, median home-price appreciation, and sales turnover.
+WalletHub ranks Jersey City among the top markets for buying real estate based on 24 key criteria such as strength of the economy, job growth, median home-price appreciation, and sales turnover.

 Key Market Stats:

-- Homes values in Jersey City have increased by 6.2% year-over-year and are forecast to grow another 10.4% over the next 12 months.
+- Home values in Jersey City have increased by 8.3% over the last year.

-- Of the eight neighborhoods in Jersey City, The Waterfront is the most expensive with a median listing price of $789,000.
+- Of the 9 neighborhoods in Jersey City, The Waterfront is the most expensive with a median listing price of $947,000.

-- Most affordable neighborhood in Jersey City is the West Side with a median listing price of $425,000.
+- Most affordable neighborhood in Jersey City is Journal Square with a median listing price of $360,000.

 Jersey City is one of the best cities for renters, with the area receiving high ratings from WalletHub for the rental market and affordability, along with a great quality of life.

-The Real Deal notes that buyers and renters are bypassing New York City altogether for the cheaper price points that Jersey City offers.
+Patch.com reports that demand for rental property in Jersey City is creating a landlord’s market, with owners having the power to set prices higher with little room for negotiation.
 Although the number of individual home sales has declined, the median price of real estate deals increased throughout all of Jersey City.

 More than 70% of the households in Jersey City are renter occupied, even though the City is the 5th most expensive small city to rent in.
 Two of the reasons why there are so many renters in Jersey City is the high cost of buying property and the fact that although rents are high here, they’re still lower than nearby Manhattan and Hoboken.